- Art Gallery -

 References

-* Dasyurus hallucatus on Mammal Species of the World.
+Dasyurus hallucatus in Mammal Species of the World.

-The Northern Quoll (Dasyurus hallucatus), also known as the Northern Native Cat, the Satanellus, the North Australian Native Cat or the Njanmak (in the indigenous Mayali language), is a carnivorous marsupial mammal, native to Australia.
+The northern quoll (Dasyurus hallucatus), also known as the northern native cat, the North Australian native cat or the satanellus is a carnivorous marsupial native to Australia.

 Taxonomy

-The Northern Quoll is a member of the family Dasyuridae, and is often stated to be the most distinctive Australian quoll.
-It was first described in 1842 by the famed naturalist and author John Gould, who gave it the species name hallucatus, which indicates that it has a notable first digit.
+The northern quoll is a member of the family Dasyuridae, and is often stated to be the most distinctive Australian quoll.
+There are three other quoll species found in Australia, and another two species found on the island of New Guinea, all of which are currently placed in the genus Dasyurus.
+The northern quoll was first described in 1842 by naturalist and author John Gould, who gave it the specific epithet hallucatus, indicating that it has a notable first digit.
 This species has sometimes been placed in a separate genus, Satanellus.

 Life history

-Northern Quolls feed primarily on invertebrates, but also consume fleshy fruit, and a wide range of vertebrates including small mammals, birds, lizards, snakes and frogs.
-They also scavenge on road-kills, around campsites and in garbage tins.
+Northern quolls feed primarily on invertebrates, but also consume fleshy fruit (particularly figs), and a wide range of vertebrates, including small mammals, birds, lizards, snakes, and frogs.
+They also scavenge on roadkills, around campsites, and in garbage tins.

 Range and habitat

-The Northern Quoll occurs from the Pilbara region of Western Australia across the Northern Territory to south east Queensland.
-Their historical range extended uninterrupted from S.E Queensland to the Kimberleys in Western Australia [3].
+The northern quoll occurs from the Pilbara region of Western Australia across the Northern Territory to south east Queensland.
+Their historical range extended uninterrupted from S.E Queensland to the Kimberley in Western Australia.[10]
 There are several disjunct populations.
 This quoll species is most abundant in rocky ranges and open eucalypt forest.
+Analysis of occurrence records for the species shows that rocky areas are important for the species.[11][12]

 Conservation status